-- Access to professions in demand that require a degree, for example teaching, science, , nursing, architecture, medicine, law, some branches of engineering and many many more
+- Access to in-demand professions that require a degree, for example teaching, science, nursing, architecture, medicine, law, some branches of engineering and many more.

-- A great way to progress your current career by continuing study from VET to university, for example completing a Diploma of Accounting and moving onto a Bachelor of Accounting
+- A great way to progress your current career by continuing study from VET to university, for example by completing a Diploma of Accounting and moving on to a Bachelor of Accounting.

-- Better employment prospects from developing skills such as leadership, teamwork, research and communication which are very attractive to employers
+- Better employment prospects from developing leadership, teamwork, research and communication skills, which are very attractive to employers.

 Didn’t get the results you needed to enter into you dream University degree?